Inedo/inedo-docs/ProGet/installation/installation-guide/load-balanced.md

 ## Upgrading a Load Balanced ProGet Installation {#upgrading data-title="Upgrading HA/LB Installations"}

-To upgrade an existing HA/LB installation, follow the [Upgrading a Manual Install Instructions](/docs/proget/installation/installation-guide/manual#upgrade) for each web and service node.
-Note that you'll only need to perform the database update steps one time.
+To upgrade an existing HA/LB installation, simply re-run the [Inedo Hub](/docs/proget/installation/installation-guide) on each node and follow the instructions for setting up the [ProGet Service](#configure-service).